yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

     - `"Clean product shots on a pure white background with bright, natural lighting and centered composition."`
     - `"Dark, moody photography featuring dramatic shadows, emphasizing texture and luxury."`
     - Fallback example if you can't come up with anything more specific: `"Standard e-commerce product photography with a clean, neutral background."`
+  - `"chosenPaletteName"`: (**Mandatory**) Based on the user's prompt and the overall store concept, select the most appropriate color palette name from the following list.
+Consider the descriptions provided for each palette.
+If the user's prompt gives no indication of color or style preference, or if no palette seems like a strong match, you **MUST** choose "Default".
+    - **Available Palettes**:
+      - `"Default"`: "A versatile and neutral theme with light grey backgrounds, dark grey text, and a classic blue accent for calls to action.
+Suitable for a wide range of stores needing a clean, professional look."
+      - `"MinimalistWarm"`: "A clean, modern, and airy theme with off-white and cream backgrounds, warm grey text, and a touch of earthy terracotta for highlights.
+Ideal for designs that feel calm, organic, or subtly sophisticated."
 - **Hardcoded Values**:
   - Use hardcoded values for `"logo"` and `"ogimage"` as specified:
     - `"logo"`: { "width": 1024, "height": 1024, "imageUrl": "https://yns.app/icon.png" }